David Alaba: 5 landmark moments in a star-studded, historic Bayern Munich career

 3) 25 May 2013: Treble 1.0

 A sign of just how much faith Bayern had in the youngster was that he signed his first professional contract - a three-year deal - in June 2010.
-It certainly would not be the last time Alaba would put pen to paper at the Allianz Arena.
+It wasn't the last time Alaba would put pen to paper at the Allianz Arena.

-Alaba had had the chance to play in midfield at Bundesliga level during his loan spell at Hoffenheim in the 2010/11 Rückrunde, but the 17 matches he played for the Sinsheim outfit were the only ones he'd play not in the red of Bayern of the 298 he eventually racked up.
+Alaba had by then had the chance to play in midfield at Bundesliga level during his loan spell at Hoffenheim in the 2010/11 Rückrunde.
+The 17 matches he played on loan were among 298 Bundesliga appearances he eventually racked up - with the remainder coming in the red of Bayern.

-More than the sheer number of games Alaba played for the club - 431 in all competitions - it's the legacy he leaves as an integral member of some of Bayern's most dominant teams.
-One of them was the 2012/13 treble-winning side.
+More than the sheer number of games Alaba played for the club - 431 in all competitions - it's the legacy he left that stands out.
+He was an integral member of some of Bayern's most dominant teams - including the 2012/13 treble-winning side.

 Watch: Bayern’s treble-winning 2012/13 season

-Alaba missed the first seven league games of the season - the team did alright without him, winning them all - but went on to make 23 appearances in the league campaign, 11 in the Champions League and four in the DFB Cup as Bayern became the first German club to win all three competitions.
+Alaba missed the first seven league games of the season, but the team did alright without him by winning them all.
+He went on to make 23 appearances in the league campaign as well as 11 in the Champions League and four in the DFB Cup.
+With the Austrian's help, Bayern became the first German club to win all three competitions.

-Suspended for the 2011/12 final that Bayern lost dramatically to Chelsea in their own stadium, Alaba was in the starting XI as Jupp Heynckes' side defeated Borussia Dortmund 2-1 in an equally thrilling finale to the European season with the Bundesliga duo taking over London for a day.
+Alaba was suspended for the 2011/12 Champions League final that Bayern lost dramatically to Chelsea in their own stadium.
+He was in the starting XI a year later, however, as Jupp Heynckes' side defeated Borussia Dortmund 2-1 in an equally thrilling finale to the European season that saw the Bundesliga duo taking over London for a day.

-While Philipp Lahm and Bayern's matchwinner at Wembley, Arjen Robben, were tearing opponents apart on the right flank, Alaba - at the age of 20 - was now the side's first-choice left-back, and was teaming up profitably with his good friend, Franck Ribery, on the opposite site of the pitch.
+While Philipp Lahm and Bayern's matchwinner at Wembley, Arjen Robben, were tearing opponents apart on the right flank, Alaba - at the age of 20 - was now the side's first-choice left-back.
+He was teaming up profitably with his good friend, Franck Ribery, on the opposite site of the pitch.

 "When you're a young player and a great player like him comes to you and says, 'Sit next to me in the dressing room', and he looks after you, it's very important.
 I'll always be thankful to him for that.
 To always be hungry, that's what I learned from him.
 To never stop working hard."